Jeff-White-AZ/Florida_Crop_BMP_Datasets/Tools/Data_uploading_script/Docum_upload_data_to_BMP_dataset.md

 **Script:** Upload_data_FL_Crop_BMP_dataset

-**Date:** Aug.
+**Date:** FebAug.
 4, 2024

 **Introduction**

-Researchers may add data to an FDACS BMP workbook by filling cells manually (typing), copying data from other sources using the clipboard (“cut-and-paste”), or using software such as R to copy data.
+Researchers may add data to an Florida Crop BMP workbook by filling cells manually (typing), copying data from other sources using the clipboard (“cut-and-paste”), or using software such as R to copy data.
 The first two options should be easy for users to follow without further